rsdoiel/antenna/archives/2025/planet_2025.25.md

 ---

-## Climate shelters as Europe heatwave intensifies
+## Fires break out in France as Europe heatwave intensifies

 date: 2025-06-29, from: RTÉ News

-Authorities across southern Europe have urged people to seek shelter and protect the most vulnerable as punishing temperatures from Spain to Portugal, Italy and France climbed higher in the summer's first major heatwave.
+French firefighters have been mobilised to tackle early summer fires as 84 of the country's 101 administrative areas were put on a heatwave alert from tomorrow until midweek.

 <br>